Nonparametric Estimation of Functional Dynamic Factor Model: Simulation study

-For Model \ref{Model1}, we observe that with the ratio method, we obtain $\hat{K}=1$ for all replications (solid bar).
-With the scree plot criteria, we obtain six different estimated values for $\hat{K}$, with $\hat{K}=2$ in large proportion, followed by $\hat{K}=3$.
+For Model \ref{Model1}, we observe that with the ratio method, we obtain $\widehat{K}=1$ for all replications.
 For this Model \ref{Model1}, we conclude that the ratio method correctly estimates the value of $K$.

-For Model \ref{Model2}, we obtain different results.
-In this case, we observe that the scree plot criteria correctly estimate the number of factors, obtaining $\hat{K}=2$ in a large proportion.
-However, with the ratio method, $\hat{K}$ takes values in $\{1,2,3,5\}$, resulting in $\hat{K}=2$ and $\hat{K}=3$ with a large proportion.
-We conclude that, for Model \ref{Model2}, the scree plot criteria accurately estimate the number of factors.
+For Model \ref{Model2}, $\widehat{K}$ takes values in $\{1,2,3,5\}$, resulting in $\widehat{K}=2$ and $\widehat{K}=3$ with a large proportion.
 For Model \ref{Model3}, the ratio method successfully estimates the value of $K$.
 For Model \ref{Model4}, we need to estimate $r$ and $K-r$, where $r$ is the number of nonstationary factor processes and $K-r$ is the number of stationary factor processes.
 In this case, we observe that the ratio method provides the correct values of $r$ and $K-r$.
-However, the scree plot criteria do not estimate the correct values, particularly the value of $K-r$.

-In general, the ratio method correctly estimates the factor number with the exception of Model \ref{Model2}.
-In that case, we recommend using the ratio method, but we also recommend visualizing the scree plot.
+In general, the ratio method correctly estimates the number of factors with the exception of Model \ref{Model2}.

 We conclude that our proposed methodology performs well and is superior to the PCA method under time dependence.